Daniel-KM/Omeka-plugin-Translations/README.md

 language, but respect the names of the files (see `application/languages/`) and copy the two files `.po` and `.mo` for each language.

+Omeka uses a cache to store translations.
+To reset it, go the the config page of the plugin and check the box.
+It must be done each time a language is updated.

-In some cases, a cache may be used.
-In that case, restart the web server or simply remove all files starting with `omeka_i18n_cache` in the temp directory of the web server, usually `/tmp`, or `/tmp/systemd-private-xxx/tmp`.
+When the cache is not cleared, you shoud reset the cache manually.
+You can restart the web server or to remove all files starting with `omeka_i18n_cache` in the temp directory of the web server, usually `/tmp`, or `/tmp/systemd-private-xxx/tmp`.
 Or wait some hours for the automatic refresh of the translations.

-Anyway, when the translations are updated, you should uninstall and reinstall the plugin in the config panel of Omeka.
-The translations will be automatically available.

 Warning